 It’s Your Turn

 How has Jesus brought peace and joy to you?
 What is your Christmas prayer this year?
 I’d love to hear from you anytime.
 You can always write me through my contact page.
 Just fill out the basic name and address info, and then the e-mail will come to me.
 I will never share your name or info with anyone without your permission.

 Share This Post with Others

 Using the share buttons here or from my Facebook profile page, feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
 If you haven’t signed up for my weekly posts and newsletter updates, I hope you’ll do so soon.
-I think you’ll enjoy the complimentary ebook that you’ll receive when you sign up.
-If you are visual, like me, you can also join me and follow my boards on Pinterest.
+And I think you’ll enjoy the complimentary ebook you’ll receive when you sign up.
+You can also follow me on Goodreads, and if you are visual, like me, you can also join me and follow my boards on Pinterest.